1 # Custom Schedulers

 26

-27 A custom scheduler may use its own pool of platform threads, may assign virtual threads to
+27 The custom scheduler may use its own pool of platform threads, may assign virtual threads

-28 be carried by specific platform threads, or may delegate to the built-in default scheduler.
+28 to be carried by specific platform threads, or may delegate to the built-in virtual thread

-33 that is a reference to the built-in default scheduler.
+34 that is a reference to the built-in scheduler (this allows the custom scheduler

 37